Initiatives

 YLC Law Student Mentoring Programme

-The annual YLC Law Student Mentoring Programme pairs emerging practitioners with current law students to provide guidance and support to the transition from student to law graduate and then to lawyer.
+The YLC Law Student Mentoring Programme pairs young lawyers (under 35 years of age and / or less than 5 years practising) with current law students to provide guidance and mentorship for the transition from student to law graduate, and then to lawyer.
+Support from young lawyers includes help with the graduate recruitment process, a sounding board for career advice, and general support with University studies.

-For students: A mentor can act as a support and advisor and become a new connection within the profession.
-This is your opportunity to gain insight into the profession, invaluable advice, skills and support during your studies.
-This Programme is open to any WA law school student, with preference given to penultimate and final year students.
+For students: A mentor can act as a support and advisor and become a new connection within the legal profession, including opening doors to engaging with other lawyers and professional circles.
+This is your opportunity to gain firsthand insight into the profession, invaluable advice, skills and support during your studies.
+This Programme is open to any law school student living in WA (including those studying online at interstate Universities), with preference given to penultimate and final year students.

-For current practitioners: As former law students, we all know the importance of guidance and a helping hand from an experienced mentor.
-This is your chance to share your experiences from your first few years of practice and develop your mentoring skills.
-This Programme is open to Law Society members that meet the “Young Lawyer” member criteria of less than five years practising and/or under 35 years old.
+For young lawyers: As former law students, we all know the importance of guidance and a helping hand from an experienced mentor.
+This is your chance to share your experiences from your first few years of practice and to help develop your mentoring skills.
+Not only is it professionally rewarding and a chance to give back, but it will hone your relationship building skills also.

-To participate you must be a current member of the Law Society.
+To participate, all mentees and mentors must be current members of the Law Society.
+You can join here if you are not a member.
 Pairings are matched on both professional and personal interests.

 Principal Sponsor: